 New York University’s Coleridge Initiative

-Funding provided by: the Schmidt Family Foundation, Overdeck Family Foundation, and Alfred P. Sloan Foundation
+Funding provided by: Schmidt Futures, Overdeck Family Foundation, and Alfred P. Sloan Foundation

 Data provided by: ICPSR, Digital Science and SAGE Publications